danieldkim/active-columns/README.md

 {object} from Cassandra.
 To completely remove *all* columns of a row object from Cassandra use <code>{column family}.remove()</code>

+### Callbacks

+Since Cassandra data models tend to be highly denormalized, with cached copies of data stored in various places, and since "indices" are decoupled from the data they are indexing and must be updated manually when the source data changes, <code>after\_save</code> and <code>after\_destroy</code> callbacks are a must.

 ## Future Work

 ### Consistency levels